-While the cover-up after the slayings in Libya was disgusting and the statements about the video inflamed the situation worldwide, the actions that led up to it
+While the cover-up after the slayings in Libya was disgusting and the statements about the video inflamed the situation worldwide, the actions that led up to it were reprehensible and inexcusable.

 Any president who is a mere mortal rather than the liberal media's anointed second coming of the Messiah would be hounded out of office over the murderous act of sending the ambassador to Benghazi without proper protection or even allowing him to go at all.
 This over any other campaign issue is reason that President Barack Obama must go.

 Our president's campaign rhetoric regularly includes the statement: Tax the rich!
 Whereupon he hops aboard Air Force One to raise campaign funds by tapping the rich.
 Aren't these actions contradictory and hypocritical?